roytang/blog/content/post/2023/01/marvel-run-3-captain-america-etc/index.md

 I didn't read this during this time, but I skimmed some of the issues recently to make sure I remembered it correctly.
 I remember really enjoying this volume and it was one of the few times I enjoyed John Romita Jr's pencils (he worked on the first arc).

 This volume is by writer Rick Remender and covers the time Captain America was stranded in an alternate reality called "Dimension Z" created by **Arnim Zola**.
 Time moves faster in Dimension Z, and I think Cap was trapped in there for around 10 years of his time and even raised a boy he rescued as his own son.
-Cap's eventual escape from Dimension Z spills over into real-world consequences; by the end of this volume, he has been re-aged and has lost his Super Solider powers.
+Cap's eventual escape from Dimension Z spills over into real-world consequences; by the end of this volume, he has been re-aged and has lost his Super Soldier powers.
 In the final issue he passes the mantle of Captain America to **Sam Wilson**.

 #### Captain America v11 (2018-2021)